How to Make the Best Veggie Burger

 Whether you’re a vegetarian or you’re trying to cut down on your meat consumption, meat-eaters and vegetarians alike praise veggie burger recipes.
 And to be honest, I’ve hopped on the trend, too.
-I’d be lying if I said that veggie burgers haven’t become my latest obsession.
+I’d be lying if I said that veggie burgers haven’t become my latest obsession, whether it’s trying new recipes or different plant-based burger brands.
 But as much as I love them, I kept running into the same issues; their texture was too mushy or the taste was just a little too bland.

 That was before I tried this recipe.
 Let’s just say there’s a reason why this recipe is called the best veggie burger.